pymo/ppk_bluetooth/README.md

 ![Glue the switch](/images/glue_switch.jpg)

-Put around 3mm of insulation on each of the wire, then insert the wires into the holes of the middle frame, make sure you are inserting them into the correct hole by cross-check with the schematic.
+Put around 3 mm of insulation on each of the wires, then insert the wires into the holes of the middle frame, make sure you are inserting them into the correct hole by cross-check with the schematic.

 ![wiring pic](/images/wiring6.jpg)

 Bend the wire sticking out of the hole and fold it inside.
-This is what contacts with the keyboard connector.
+This is what contacts the keyboard connector.

 ![wiring pic](/images/wiring7.jpg)